 The Reason Behind the Project- 6 Principal Rules

-Being a project manager very often implies coming up with new project ideas, and this is one of the principles you should always consider when thinking about any new project.
+Being a project manager very often implies coming up with new and the most profitable business ideas, and this is one of the principles you should always consider when thinking about any new project.

 Basically, every project has a bottom line goal, and it is most commonly related to ROI.
 In order to come up with good ideas that can bring in cash, you should take some time and do a little market analysis.
 By analyzing the market and your consumers, you can create a more compelling case for the board of superiors.

 Even if you do everything right and start a new project, it does not mean that things won’t change over its course.
 Considering how the main goal of the project is ROI, if this return is no longer possible, it is a clear sign to shut it down and salvage what you can.
 Do not be too disappointed, since these things can be caused by forces you cannot control, and by shutting the project down, you are actually saving money.

 Distribution of Tasks and Roles – 6 Principal Rules

 Organization and communication are two essential factors for successful project execution.
 As a project manager, you need to ensure that everyone has a clearly defined role and a deadline for completing his or her tasks.
 Everyone involved must have a purpose and they must know their responsibilities and what is expected of them.

 Additionally, do not assume that everyone has clearly understood their role, so communicate and clarify everything again if needed.
 If you have two similar roles on a project, ask the participants if they know the difference between their tasks, so that they do not end up doing the exact same thing.